long-name-gang/time_series-project/README.md

 ##### Data-Focused Questions
 - What customer base contributes the most to profit?
-- What customer base contributes the most to profit?
+- What customer base contributes the most to sales?
 - How does the impact of each customer segment change over time?
 - What is our total revenue?
 - What amount of revenue is impacted by each customer segment?